Rishi6587/DBMS_Prac/README.md

 * **Practical Documentation & Files:** [Click Here to Access Google Drive](https://drive.google.com/drive/folders/1P03k4vtTejHpL_fPW99jEs_2rfHOv7Vj)

 ---

-Understood.
-Let's take it one step at a time to ensure total accuracy.
-We will start with **Practical No. 01**.

-I have separated the setup code (Input) from the query results (Output).
-You can copy each block individually.

 ---

 ## Practical No 01: Database and Table Creation (CollegeDB)